 Uniform expectations include:

-Shoulder length hair to be tied back with a white, navy or black hair tie.
+Shoulder length hair to be tied back.

 Nail polish is not part of our school uniform.

 Students at times may need to have a cell phone at school.
 We ask that they do not do this unless it is essential for communication after school.
 If your tamariki requires a cell phone it is to be given to the teacher at the start of the day and collected after the final bell.
 This assists with its security.
-If students are seen carrying a cell phone during the school day it will be removed.
+If students are seen with a cell phone during the school day it will be removed.
 In the first instance, it will be returned, the second, it will be retained until a parent/whanau member comes to collect it.
 Once again if you have any questions relating to this please do not hesitate to contact us.
 We appreciate your understanding of this request.

 Please do not hesitate to contact us through our School Office on 267-0112 or email firstname.lastname@example.org, if you have any questions or matters relating to your child’s learning or our School.
 Do not wait, the sooner we know about an issue, the easier it is to address.

-We look forward to welcoming new members to our community while continuing to support your child with their learning during 2017 and having you as part of our Randwick Park School family.
+We look forward to welcoming new members to our community while continuing to support your child with their learning during 2020 and having you as part of our Randwick Park School family.

 Noho Ora Mai